Lavmeet Katariya

 Lavmeet Katariya, known simply as Lavmeet, is a member of India men's national volleyball team and wears the Number 10 jersey.
 Lavmeet plays as a middle blocker/middle hitter.

 He has led the Rajasthan men's team in the Indian national volleyball meet, and the Indian men's team in the Asian Men's U20 Volleyball Championship.

-He has won gold medal in 12th south Asian games winning the best blocker award.
-He won silver medal in 2014 Asia Cup.
+He has won a gold medal in 12th south Asian games winning the best blocker award.
+He won a silver medal in 2014 Asia Cup.